RuiFilipeCampos/EasyTracer/README.md

 ### Rotating the camera

-This will likely be the hards part.
+This will likely be the hardest part.

 Quaternions are obligatory I think.

+- [ ] what does the mouse dragg input look like?
+- [ ] how to turn that into a math rotation thingy
+- [ ] how to efficiently rotate thousands of unit vectors continuously ? :C